Patilhas/Patilhas/README.md

 ### <div align="center">Hi 👋, my name is Daniel Santos but most of the persons know me as Patilhas</div>

-- 🎓 I'm a 18 year old taking Computer Science in College
+- 🎓 I'm a 19 year old taking Computer Science in College.

-- 🔭 I’m currently working on a portuguese FiveM RP server named [2Play RP](https://2playrp.pt/)
+- 🔭 I worked on a portuguese FiveM RP server named [2Play RP](https://2playrp.pt/) where I started as a developer and ended as the Head Developer of the team.

-- 🌱 I’m currently learning Next.JS, Prisma and PostgreSQL
+- 🌱 I’m currently working on new projects with friends.

 - ⚡ Fun fact: I like to eat 🍣